mozilla/version-control-tools/docs/hgmozilla/extensions.rst

 Mercurial ships with a number of built-in extensions.
 Of these, every user will almost always want to install the following extensions:

-color
-   This extension adds colorized output to commands, making output easier to read. fsmonitor
+fsmonitor
    Monitor the filesystem for changes using so operations querying filesystem state complete faster.